-Volunteers help with community building, education, outreach, website development and optimization, communications and so much more.
+Volunteers help with community building around the world, education, outreach, website development and optimization, communications and so much more.
 Our volunteers provide direct support and have a tremendous impact.
 We are very grateful to the many people who donate their valuable time to help OMF grow and succeed.
 All of our volunteers share their pride in working to find a cure for ME/CFS and related chronic, complex diseases.

-We are currently recruiting WordPress Specialists, Social Media Ambassadors, translators, and marketing experts.
+We are currently recruiting WordPress Specialists, Legal/Barrister/Accountant in UK for Non-Profit registration, Social Media Ambassadors, translators, administration support and marketing experts.

 We are honored to highlight some of the dedicated, invaluable individual volunteers who help us shine.
 Whether you are listed here or chose to remain anonymous with your volunteerism, the OMF family thanks you!

 Mark Camenzind, California, USA – Mark Camenzind and his wife Dorothy have supported OMF since their son Tom–a happy, healthy, straight A Stanford Student in January 2014–got an unknown illness that ended up triggering a case of Severe M.E.
 He is now bedridden, unable to talk, chew, tolerate any light or sound.
 A very promising career for a wonderful person was derailed, hopes dashed.